Dunedin: Public health and hospitals

-The Dunedin Hospital and the Wakari Hospital, which are closely related, are operated by Southern DHB.
+The Dunedin Hospital and the Wakari Hospital, which are closely related, are operated by Te Whatu Ora.
 Ambulance services are provided by St John New Zealand.

 Utilities

 Aurora Energy owns and operates the electricity distribution network servicing the city and the Taieri plains, while OtagoNet Joint Venture owns and operates the electricity distribution network in the rural areas north and west of the city.
 Electricity is primarily supplied from Transpower's national grid at two substations: Halfway Bush and South Dunedin, with part to the OtagoNet network also supplied from Transpower's Naseby substation in central Otago.

 Transport

 Road

 The Dunedin urban area is served by two state highways, with an additional two state highways and one tourist route serving other parts of the district.
 The main state highway in Dunedin is State Highway 1, which runs in a north to south-west direction through the middle of the city, connecting Dunedin with Invercargill to the south and Timaru and Christchurch to the north.
 Between The Oval and Mosgiel, State Highway 1 follows the eleven-kilometre Dunedin Southern Motorway.
 State Highway 88 connects central Dunedin to the city's port facilities at Port Chalmers.

 Other State Highways in the city are: State Highway 86 connecting SH 1 at Allanton with Dunedin International Airport, State Highway 87 connecting SH 1 at Kinmont with SH 85 at Kyeburn via Middlemarch, serving the Dunedin city hinterland.

 Dunedin is the northeastern terminus of the Southern Scenic Route, a tourist highway connecting Dunedin to Te Anau via The Catlins, Invercargill and Fiordland.